Great, let’s get started

 Most insurers accept payments via direct debit, credit cards, and debit cards.

-In terms of payment frequency, insurers have varying options like weekly, fortnightly, monthly, quarterly, half-yearly, and annually.
+In terms of payment frequency, insurers have varying options, like weekly, fortnightly, monthly, quarterly, half-yearly, and annually.

 Do insurers offer money-back guarantees?